Potent Pairings: Grapefruit’s Drug Interactions Unveiled!

 Opioids (e.g., Oxycodone) Enhanced analgesic effects and increased risk of respiratory depression Grapefruit inhibits the enzyme CYP3A4, leading to increased drug levels and stronger effects.

 Note: This table provides a concise overview of some notable drug interactions with grapefruit.
-It is to consult with a healthcare professional or pharmacist for comprehensive information and guidance on potential drug interactions.
+It is essential to consult with a healthcare professional or pharmacist for comprehensive information and guidance on potential drug interactions.

 Food Interactions: Surprising Culprits Posing Grapefruit-Level Risks